All Products

 Note

-2. In the left-side navigation pane, choose Resource Directory > Trusted Service.
+2. In the left-side navigation pane, choose Resource Directory > Trusted Services.

-3. On the Trusted Service page, find Cloud Backup and click Manage in the Actions column.
+3. On the Trusted Services page, find the Cloud Backup service and click Manage in the Actions column.

 4. In the Delegated Administrator Account section, click Add.

-5. In the Add Delegated Administrator Account panel, select the desired management account.
+5. In the Add Delegated Administrator Account panel, select the intended management account.

 6. Click OK.

-After the account is added, Cloud Backup appears in the list of trusted services when you log on to the Resource Management console as the delegated administrator account.
+After the account is added, the Cloud Backup service appears in the list of trusted services when you log on to the Resource Management console with the delegated administrator account.

-3. On the Cross-account backup page, switch to the region that contains the resources of the account to be backed up.
+3. On the Cross-Account Backup page, switch to the region where the resources of the account to be backed up are located.

-4. Click Add an account to be backed up.
+4. Click Add the account to be backed up.

-5. In the Add an account to be backed up panel, configure the following parameters and click OK.image
+5. In the Add the account to be backed up panel, configure the following parameters and click OK.image

 Parameter